Bioathlon adapts to COVID-19!

 Hands-on, Problem Solving Competition

-In an age of limited resources, high school students need to be aware that the answers to many of society's problems will require biological or technological solutions.
-To stimulate an interest in biology careers, the Department of Biological Sciences at Michigan Technological University sponsors a single-day, hands-on, problem solving competition known as the Bioathlon for the past 30 years.
+To stimulate an interest in biology careers, the Department of Biological Sciences at Michigan Technological University has sponsored a single-day, hands-on, problem solving competition known as the Bioathlon for the past 30 years.

 - Dollar Bay